elixir-lang/elixir/lib/elixir/pages/references/unicode-syntax.md

 Elixir imposes many restrictions on identifiers for security purposes.
 For example, the word "josé" can be written in two ways in Unicode: as the combination of the characters `j o s é` and as a combination of the characters `j o s e ́ `, where the accent is its own character.
 The former is called NFC form and the latter is the NFD form.
 Elixir normalizes all characters to be the in the NFC form.

-Elixir also disallows mixed-scripts in most scenarios.
+Elixir also disallows mixed-scripts which are not explicitly separated by `_`.
 For example, it is not possible to name a variable `аdmin`, where `а` is in Cyrillic and the remaining characters are in Latin.
 Doing so will raise the following error:

 ```text
 ** (SyntaxError) invalid mixed-script identifier found: аdmin